CtrlK

 Workflow Clarity

 The four steps are clearly sequenced (collect → parse with LECmd → parse with Python → analyze), but there are no validation checkpoints.
-No hash verification after collection, no validation that LNK files were properly copied, no error recovery loops.
-For forensic operations where evidence integrity is critical, the absence of verification steps is a significant gap.
+No verification that LNK files were successfully copied, no hash verification after collection, no check that parsing succeeded before analysis.
+For forensic operations where evidence integrity matters, the lack of validation steps is a significant gap.

 2 / 3